vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 1. A new `VolumeAttachment` Kubernetes API objects is created by Kubernetes.
 2. The `VolumeAttachment.Spec.Attacher` value in that object corresponds to the name of the external attacher.
-3. The `VolumeAttachment.Status.IsAttached` value is not yet set to true.
+3. The `VolumeAttachment.Status.Attached` value is not yet set to true.
-4. A Kubernetes Node API object exists with the name matching `VolumeAttachment.Spec.NodeName` and that object contains a `csi.volume.kubernetes.io/<CsiDriverName>/nodeID` label corresponding to the CSI volume driver so that the CSI Driver’s NodeId mapping can be retrieved and used in the `ControllerPublishVolume` calls.
+4. A Kubernetes Node API object exists with the name matching `VolumeAttachment.Spec.NodeName` and that object contains a `nodeid.csi.volume.kubernetes.io/<CSIDriverName>` annotation corresponding to the CSI volume driver so that the CSI Driver’s NodeId mapping can be retrieved and used in the `ControllerPublishVolume` calls.
 5. The `VolumeAttachment.Metadata.DeletionTimestamp` is not set.

 Before starting the `ControllerPublishVolume` operation, the external-attacher should add these finalizers to these Kubernetes API objects: